Citizens Bank Park: Modifications

 Shortly after the park opened in 2004, the bullpens were reassigned so the Phillies' pitchers used the lower pen and visitors used the upper pen.
 This was done to give Phillies' pitchers a better view of the game and to protect them from heckling by fans.
 However, the team forgot to rewire the bullpen phones after the bullpens were reassigned, so during the first game, the dugout coaches had to communicate with the bullpens by hand signals.

-In its first years, Citizens Bank Park allowed 218 home runs in 2004 and 201 in 2005.
-More than half of those home runs were to left-field.
-Following the 2005 season, the left-field wall was moved back 5 ft.
+In its first years, Citizens Bank Park allowed 218 home runs in 2004 and 201 in 2005, more than half to left-field.
+After the 2005 season, the left-field wall was moved back 5 ft.

 Even with these modifications, the park has a reputation as one of the most hitter-friendly parks in baseball.
 In 2009, it gave up 149 home runs, the most in the National League and second in the majors behind only the new Yankee Stadium, but has been neutral since, with a .997 park factor in 2011.